InspiryThemes/realhomes-docs/docs/import-demo.md

 ### **Step 7**

 Now you can import widgets too.
-In order to do that, kindly install **Widget Importer & Exporter**.
+In order to do that, kindly install [Widget Importer & Exporter](https://wordpress.org/plugins/widget-importer-exporter/).

 After successful installation and activation navigate to **Dashboard → Tools → Widget Importer & Exporter** and then select the widgets.wie file for the relevant design variation (Classic or Modern).